HewlettPackard/cloudformation-plus/README.md

 ## Intro

-This is a library that adds features to AWS CloudFormation that reduce the amount of code you must write in order to automate the deployment of non-trivial cloud-based systems.
+This is a Python library that adds features to AWS CloudFormation that reduce the amount of code you must write in order to automate the deployment of non-trivial cloud-based systems.
 Specifically, this library adds elements to the CloudFormation template language that perform tasks that otherwise would need to be done in your deploy script.

 ### Example